-In many organizations, the IT function is in the process or has moved from being only a back office function.
-It is working alongside with the business to drive innovation.
+In many organizations, the IT function has moved from being only a back-office function.
+It is working alongside the business to drive innovation.
 Many IT leaders are expecting their teams to have the relevant soft skills to supplement the technical skills of IT professionals.
 But what are soft skills and how can you help develop them as a training provider?

 Solving Problems and Communication

 Last week I wrote about the survey which Robert Half conducted.
 The survey showed that CIO’s mentioned two important soft skills: problem-solving skills and communication skills.
 As I wrote about problem-solving skills in the previous post, I’d like to focus on communication skills in this post.

 If you’d like to read up on soft skills, have a look at this article from the Omnia Group about the 7 soft skills your clients (participants) need to be successful.